 - Reasonable traffic management by ISPs is acceptable in only a limited number of circumstances, and must not be based on commercial considerations. - ISPs are prohibited from degrading or blocking traffic (or certain categories of traffic), except under clearly defined circumstances.
 These practices are justifiable in only a small number of instances: to comply with court orders; to protect the integrity or security of the network; or to prevent impending network congestion that occurs temporarily and under exceptional circumstances. - In addition to providing Internet access, ISPs can offer services that need to be transmitted in an optimised fashion to meet certain specific requirements, provided that these practices do not have a negative impact on the availability or general quality of Internet access services. - ISPs' commercial practices are now subject to scrutiny, notably their promotion of bundled online services.
 The national regulator has the right to monitor the features of these products. - Operators are subject to strengthened transparency obligations.
-In particular, these pertain to providing more detailed information in customers' contracts: the possible impact of traffic management techniques used by the ISPs; the concrete impact of the (traffic, speed, etc.) caps or allowances attached to the plan; information on connection speeds, etc.
+These pertain in particular to providing more detailed information in customers' contracts: the possible impact of traffic management techniques used by the ISPs; the concrete impact of the (traffic, speed, etc.) caps or allowances attached to the plan; and information on connection speeds, etc.

-Within nine months of the regulation entering into force, the Body of European Regulators for Electronic Communications (BEREC) must "issue guidelines for the implementation of the obligations of national regulatory authorities under" (article 5.3 of the regulation) to set out the concrete implementing procedures for the regulation.
-The guidelines will ensure that the principles contained in the regulation are implemented in a harmonious way across the European Union.
-The ARCEP actively contributed to the work done by BEREC to prepare these guidelines.
+Within nine months of the Regulation entering into force, the Body of European Regulators for Electronic Communications (BEREC) must "issue guidelines for the implementation of the obligations of national regulatory authorities" under article 5.3 of the Regulation, to set out the concrete implementing procedures for the Regulation.
+The guidelines will ensure that the principles contained in the Regulation are implemented in a harmonious way across the European Union.
+The ARCEP actively contributed to the work done by the BEREC to prepare these guidelines.

-On 6 June 2016, the BEREC launched a public consultation on draft guidelines whose objective is to support national regulator in monitoring of net neutrality.
+On 6 June 2016, the BEREC launched a public consultation on draft guidelines which aim to support the national regulator in monitoring net neutrality.